mozzi7428/PyTorch-YOLOv3/README.md

 # PyTorch-YOLOv3-deepso
 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.
-You can get the additional information from: https://github.com/eriklindernoren/PyTorch-YOLOv3
+You can get the additional information from original repo: https://github.com/eriklindernoren/PyTorch-YOLOv3

 ## Installation
 ##### Clone and install requirements